UPDATED: Nov 30, 2018

 CSAA also offers coverage in some areas, based on county, in the following states:

 AAA sells most other types of insurance through a variety of other companies, and does not underwrite many of the policies.
 Among the carriers in affiliation with AAA are Progressive, Foremost, MetLife, MAPFRE, Travelers, and more.
 This is a fairly common practice and even less surprising from a non-profit company that is not, at its root, a financial services company.

 AAA has branches across the country and members belong to their local club, although the national headquarters is located in Heathrow, Florida.
 As a result members who move may need to shift their membership to the local group.
 Members receive a number of benefits of membership, including roadside assistance, discounts at hotels and attractions, free maps, guidebooks, and more.

-As of 2012, AAA had reached the 52 million mark for membership and continues to grow today.
+The most recent numbers show AAA has reached the 55 million mark for membership and continues to grow today.
 Of course, not all of these members use AAA for insurance services, but rather for the other perks of membership, mainly roadside assistance.

-AAA insurance products are sold through agents, and although there is no online quoting available, there is an online quote request form for auto insurance.
+AAA insurance products are sold through agents, and although online quoting not available, there is an online quote request form for auto insurance.
 They also offer a toll-free number for information and quote requests.

-As previously noted, AAA doesn’t underwrite most of its insurance products, but rather uses the AAA Interinsurance Exchange.
+As previously noted, AAA does not underwrite most of its insurance products, but rather uses the AAA Interinsurance Exchange.
 They offer a good range of products this way, through some very well known insurance companies.